Unstructured-IO/unstructured-python-client/README.md

 NOTE: This README is for the `0.26.0-beta` version.
 The current published SDK, `0.25.5` can be found [here](https://github.com/Unstructured-IO/unstructured-python-client/blob/v0.25.5/README.md).

-This is a Python client for the [Unstructured API](https://docs.unstructured.io/api-reference/api-services/saas-api-development-guide) and you can sign up for your own API URL and API key on https://app.unstructured.io.
+This is a Python client for the [Unstructured API](https://docs.unstructured.io/api-reference/api-services/saas-api-development-guide) and you can sign up for your API key on https://app.unstructured.io.

 Please refer to the [Unstructured docs](https://docs.unstructured.io/api-reference/api-services/sdk-python) for a full guide to using the client.